-The CMP assists in performing the following tasks for the regional transportation system:
+The CMP assists in performing the following actions for the regional transportation system:

-HRTPO staff collects transportation data from various sources and incorporates this information into the CMP Database.
+HRTPO staff collects transportation data from a wide variety of sources and incorporates this information into the CMP Database.
 The CMP Database includes the following information for roadways throughout Hampton Roads:

 - Traffic counts, speeds, and congestion levels